Hyperliquid Market Data — OHLCV, Funding Rates & Positioning (Tessera)

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use for bulk access beyond read_dataset's row cap,' providing clear when-to-use guidance and implicitly naming an alternative.
+Explicitly states when to use this tool ('Use for bulk access beyond read_dataset's row cap'), providing clear context and an alternative tool.
+No exclusions mentioned.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.